-Check lists are provided in paragraphs III.2 and III.3 as a tool for building a comprehensive description of each scenario.
+Check lists are provided in paragraphs IV.2 and IV.3 as a tool for building a comprehensive description of each scenario.
 They must be followed to ensure that an important aspect of the scenario is not omitted.
 Some of the questions may lead to sensitive information that will not be shared by the provider, but may be useful for the provider to do a self-evaluation of a given crisis scenario impact.

-III.1 Description of electricity crisis scenario candidate
+IV.1 Description of electricity crisis scenario candidate

-For each electricity crisis scenario candidate as mentioned in Article 10, the description must follow the following template:
+For each electricity crisis scenario candidate as mentioned in Articles 5 and 11, the information must follow the following template: